 Means-Tested Benefits Are Increasing

-Many elite colleges now offer free or free tuition for families earning under $200,000.
+Many elite colleges now offer free tuition for families earning under $200,000.
 That income would have placed a household firmly in the upper middle class a generation ago.
 Now, it's considered low income, which is great for now ~80% of families who make this much or less.
+Although most of our children can’t get into elite colleges, the pressure to provide free tuition will spread to other colleges that want to compete for headcount.

-Without having to save $500,000 or more for college, parents gain flexibility.
+Without having to save $200,000 – $400,000 in today's dollars for college per child, parents gain flexibility.
 They can retire earlier or choose work that is more meaningful, even if it pays less.

-They can also redirect some of that money toward improving their lives today, whether that means more travel, more time with family, or simply less financial stress.
+They can also redirect some of that money toward improving their lives today, whether that means more travel, more time with family, a nicer home, or simply less financial stress.

 Run the calculations yourself and see how many working years you reclaim by not having to save so aggressively for college.
 The difference may surprise you.